niveditaprity/niveditaprity/README.md

 Hi I'm Nivedita Kumari.I'm a Software Developer who is currently pursuing B.Tech and pre-final year Student.

 In-depth knowledge of data structures, algorithms, object-oriented programming, operating systems, and distributed systems.
-I have implementation of simple to complex data structures including trees, maps, graphs and familiar with an algorithm like Dijkstra's, DFS, BFS, Hashing along with space and time complexities.
+I have the implementation of simple to complex data structures including trees, maps, graphs and familiar with an algorithm like Dijkstra's, DFS, BFS, Hashing along with space and time complexities.

 -📫 How to reach me:[LinkedIn](https://www.linkedin.com/in/nivedita-kumari-47a469163/)
 <!--